Belgian Tervuren History/Origin

-In the late 1800s, the Belgian Shepherd Dog Club was formed to decide the standard for these dogs.
+In the late 1800s, the Belgian Shepherd Dog Club was formed to decide the standard for these purebred dogs.
 They found that despite differences in appearance, they were all square-shaped with triangular ears and dark brown eyes.
 Professor Adolphe Reul wrote the first breed standard in 1892, which recognized three coat varieties.

 Historian Jacqueline Aubrey compares the Belgian Malinois to casual attire, the Sheepdog (Groenendael) to classic formal wear for the afternoon, and the Tervuren to elegant evening clothes, highlighting its warm colors or delicate shades of gray.